Language Courses

 PQ: GRMN 20200 or placement.
 No auditors permitted.
 Must be taken for a quality grade.

-These courses need not be taken in sequence, three-six are required for a minor or major in Germanic Studies as a college student.
-Third-year language courses serve as preparation for seminar-style classes conducted in German, including those offered in the department (see undergraduate courses).
-Students work with a variety of texts and learn to present and participate in instructor- and student-led discussions.
-Assignments specifically related to grammar, structure, and vocabulary moves students toward more idiomatic use of German.
-Writing short texts and longer research papers is also part of these third-year language courses.
+Third-year language courses serve to prepare students for seminar-style classes conducted entirely in German, both those offered in the Germanic Studies department at UChicago (see undergraduate courses) and those included in study abroad opportunities (see https://study-abroad.uchicago.edu/).
+In third-year German language courses, students work with a variety of original texts and films from the German-speaking world.
+Students will learn to present and participate in instructor- and student-led discussions.
+Assignments specifically related to grammar, structure, and vocabulary move students toward more idiomatic use of German.
+Writing paragraph-length responses and short research papers are also part of these courses.

 GRMN 21103.
 Erzählen.
 100 Units.